-Get familiar with the format of major aptitude tests, such as OPQ (Occupational Personality work well under pressure is essential for these tests.
+Get familiar with the format of major aptitude tests, such as OPQ (Occupational Personality Questionnaire).
+These tests are not too difficult if you are well prepared for them.
+Whether you work well under pressure is essential for these tests.
 You have to be calm, work as fast as possible, and don't dwell on any difficult questions.